|Tax Bracket (Single)||Marginal Tax Rate|

 Iowa has eighteen marginal tax brackets, ranging from 0.36% (the lowest Iowa tax bracket) to 8.98% (the highest Iowa tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Iowa for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

 Our Iowa tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Iowa are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Iowa are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your Iowa income tax return by mail, you can download 2014 Iowa tax forms here.

 Technically, you don't have just one "tax bracket" - you pay all of the Iowa marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Iowa tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.

 You can think of the bracketed income tax as a flat amount for all of the money you earned up to your highest tax bracket, plus a marginal percentage of any amount you earned over that.